 A few travel tips for visiting the island of Mykonos:

 - Ferry services leave from the port in Naxos Town (Chora) in Naxos.
 Arriving ferries dock at New Tourlos port, a few kilometres from Mykonos Town in Mykonos.
+Check out my complete Mykonos travel guide to help plan your time in Mykonos.

 - For rooms to rent in Mykonos, take a look at Booking.
 They have a great choice of accommodation in Mykonos, and areas to consider staying include Psarou, Agios Stefanos, Agios Ioannis, Platis Gialos, Megali Ammos, Ornos, and Mykonos Town.
 I've previously stayed in the Ornos area of Mykonos.